 [Section 169 amended by No. 39 of 1979 s.
 23.]

-170. Deposit applicable for costs
+170. Security for costs, how to be dealt with

 If costs are awarded to any party against the petitioner, the deposit shall be applicable in payment of the sum ordered, but otherwise the deposit shall be repaid to the petitioner.